{{flagHref}}

 What is Tennessine?

-Tennessine is a synthesised superheavy element with atomic number 117 that is produced in high‐energy nuclear reactions.
+Tennessine (Ts) is a synthetic, radioactive element with atomic number 117, produced by high-energy nuclear fusion reactions of berkelium and calcium isotopes.

 About the author